Tutorial Gateway

 Since we are selecting all the columns, we may use SELECT * to save some space in the source code.
 Remember, it isn’t very nice to use SELECT * queries in SQL Server.
 I suggest you refer to the SQL Select Statement to understand the same.

-Here, We are using the AdventureWorksDW2014 database, and this is the data that we use in most of the charts that we generate using the Python matplotlib.
+Here, We are using the AdventureWorksDW2014 database, which is the data we use in most of the charts we generate using the Python matplotlib.

 SELECT ProdCat.EnglishProductCategoryName, ProdSubCat.EnglishProductSubcategoryName, Geo.EnglishCountryRegionName,